nestybox/sysbox/docs/user-guide/install-k8s.md

 ## Kubernetes Version Requirements

-Sysbox is only supported on the following Kubernetes versions:
+Sysbox is supported on the following Kubernetes versions:

+-   Kubernetes v1.21.\*
+-   Kubernetes v1.22.\*
+-   Kubernetes v1.23.\*

+For consistency purposes, we strive to match the official Kubernetes' release cadence as closely as possible.
+This translates into previously supported releases being eventually considered 'end-of-life' (EOL).

+EOL releases:

 -   Kubernetes v1.20.\*
--   Kubernetes v1.21.\*

 Other versions of Kubernetes are not supported.